airpwr/airpwr/README.md

 # Configuration

-`pwr` can be configured entirely through the command line syntax; however, for convenience and to enable *Configuration as Code*, a file named `pwr.json` in the current or any parent directory is supported.
+`pwr` can be configured entirely through its command line syntax; however, for convenience and to enable *Configuration as Code*, a file named `pwr.json` in the current or any parent directory is supported.

 `pwr.json` file's contents might look like: